8rinG-Yrrej/irvsp-patch/README.md

 1. You need a working libsymspg.a from spglib.
 2. Makefile does not encode precedence.
 Run `make -j 8 -k` multiple times.
 3. Take a look at the configure.sh, and decide it's useful.
 It contains environment variables required at program runtime.

+See also irvsp User Guide at http://www.topmat.org/2024/05/11/irvsp-users-guide/ In particular,
+*For VASP6.x, please modify the line “CALL SET_SPINROT_WRAPPER(LATT_CUR%B(1,1),-1)” in mkpoints.F to “CALL SET_SPINROT_WRAPPER(LATT_CUR%B(1,1),IU6)” and recompile VASP before using IRVSP.*